behnamasadi/cpp_tutorials/docs/pointers.md

 std::unique_ptr empolyee1= std::make_unique<person>();
 people.push_back(empolyee1 );
 ```
-## Pointer vs Reference
+## Reference

-Basically pointers can be reassigned to different location in memory but references can only
+Basically pointers can be reassigned to different location in memory but references can only stick to one variable.
-stick to one variable. reference is like an alias for an existing variable, it shares the same address as the original variable.
+reference is like an alias for an existing variable, it shares the same address as the original variable.
 also a reference can not be null.

 ```cpp